Earthquake (1974 film): Plot

-Production
+Pre-production

 Actors during the filming of Earthquake in 1974.

 Inception

 In the wake of the tremendous success of the 1970 disaster-suspense film Airport, Universal Studios began working with executive producer Bernard Donnenfeld and director John Sturges to come up with a new idea that would work within the same "disaster-suspense" genre.
 Inspiration came in the form of the San Fernando earthquake of February 1971.
 Universal was intrigued by the idea of creating a disaster on film that would not be confined to an airliner, but rather take place over a large area.

 Donnenfeld and Sturges left the project early in 1972, and Universal executive producer Jennings Lang took over development, bringing Mark Robson aboard as producer and director.

-Development
+Writing and development

 Lang scored a coup when he was able to sign screenwriter Mario Puzo, who was paid $125,000 to write the first draft during the summer of 1972.
 Puzo, fresh from the success of his novel and film, The Godfather, delivered the draft script in August.
 However, Puzo's detailed and expansive script would have necessitated a larger production budget, as the action and multiple story arcs were spread over a vast geographical area in Los Angeles.
 Universal was faced with either cutting the script or increasing the projected budget.
 Puzo's involvement with Earthquake was short-lived, as Paramount Pictures was anxious to begin development with the followup to The Godfather, The Godfather Part II in early 1973.
 Because Puzo's services contractually were obligated to the sequel, he was unable to continue any further work on Earthquake.

 The Earthquake script sat at Universal Studios for a short period, but was brought back to life by the huge success of the 20th Century Fox hit The Poseidon Adventure, released in December 1972.
 Fueled by that film's enormous box-office receipts, Universal Studios put pre-production on Earthquake back into high gear, hiring writer George Fox to continue work with Puzo's first draft.
 Fox was principally a magazine writer and never had written a screenplay, so director Mark Robson worked with him to narrow the scope of the script to fit into the budgetary constraints.
 After 11 drafts, Earthquake went before the cameras in February 1974.
 Since Robson was also tasked with producing such a technically complex film, Bernard Donnenfeld was brought back to co-produce, but was uncredited.

 Budgeted at US$6,675,125, Earthquake immediately found itself in a race against the clock with the bigger-budgeted disaster film, The Towering Inferno, which was being produced by Irwin Allen and financed, for the first time, by two studios (20th Century Fox and Warner Bros.).